 No matter what you think of the keyboards on Apple's laptops, their huge, luxurious, Multi-Touch, Force Touch trackpads can't be beat.
-And macOS includes tons of handy trackpad gestures that you might not be using already.
-You can left-click, tap to click, select text, sweep every window out of the way to reveal your Desktop files, and so much more.
+And macOS includes tons of handy trackpad gestures that you might not have even tried yet: left-click, tap to click, select text, sweep every window out of the way to reveal your Desktop files, and so much more.

-Even better, Setapp includes BetterTouchTool, which lets you customize the trackpad even further, as well as a mouse or any other input device you can connect to your Mac.
-If a mouse or trackpad action is taking too long, or somehow hurts your hand —selecting text with a trackpad used to bother me after a while— there's probably a better, faster, easier way to do it.
+Even better, with a utility like BetterTouchTool you can customize gestures on your trackpad further, as well as set up a mouse or any other input device you can connect to your Mac.
+If a mouse or trackpad action is taking too long, or somehow hurts your hand — for example, selecting text with a trackpad — there's probably a better, faster, easier way to do it.
 Here's how.

-If you've got a Mac laptop, run don't walk to System Preferences and open the Trackpad pane.
-It's simply packed with gestures you might not be using that can really speed up some tasks on your Mac.
+If you've got a Mac laptop, you should go to System Preferences and open the Trackpad pane.
+It's already packed with gestures you might not be using that can really speed up some tasks on your Mac.

 There's no mystery to these options, either.
-As you mouse over or select each gesture, a video preview on the right shows exactly what will happen.
+As you mouse over or select each gesture, a video preview on the right will show exactly what will happen.
 It's definitely worth a few minutes to watch all the previews and decide which gestures could work for you.

-Some gestures even have options you can select in a drop-down menu.
-For example, in the Point & Click section, you can enable the Secondary Click gesture by checking its box, and then the drop-down lets you choose if that secondary click will be a two-finger tap or a click in a specific corner of the trackpad.
+Some gestures even have options you can select from a dropdown menu.
+For example, in the Point & Click section, you can enable the Secondary Click gesture by checking its box, and then the dropdown lets you choose if that secondary click will be a two-finger tap or click in a specific corner of the trackpad.

-Here are some useful built-in gestures you might not be using.
-You can enable and customize them in System Preferences > Trackpad.
+Here are some useful built-in gestures you might not have known about.
+You can enable and customize them in System Preferences ➙ Trackpad: